open/close all folders

 - Rise of the Guardians (2012) was supposed to carry the successful The Guardians of Childhood book series into a new medium, but instead the Guardians fell — and took down $83 million of DreamWorks Animation's money (and 25% of their employees) with them.
 Guardians was particularly notable at the time of its release for being the first non-Aardman DreamWorks film to actually lose the studio money since Sinbad almost a decade earlier, and for being the first time in the studio's history in which animators were fired as a direct result of a films under-performance.

 - The Croods (2013) was an interesting case.
 Making over $587 million at the box office, DWA immediately planned a sequel and a Netflix TV show.
-The thing is, while the show currently has three seasons available, the sequel apparently went through a Troubled Production that unfortunately coincided with NBCUniversal's acquisition of the studio.
+The thing is, while the show ran for four seasons, the sequel apparently went through a Troubled Production that unfortunately coincided with NBCUniversal's acquisition of the studio.
 As such, both parties ultimately decided that it would be best to cancel The Croods 2 entirely.
 However, a Universal representative stated that the property can certainly be revisited in the future.

 - Turbo (2013) actually managed to underperform Rise of the Guardians at the box office (though oddly enough the studio didn't take nearly as big a hit, only losing $13.5 million on the film).
 This was a major blow to DreamWorks as they were hoping that the film would result in their next billion-dollar franchise (or more accurately, that it would result in their version of Pixar's own billion-dollar racing franchise Cars).
 A lawsuit against the film means that any chance of a Turbo sequel is all but dead.
 Though a made-for-Netflix show called Turbo F.A.S.T. was put into development before the film came out and premiered in December 2013.